augcog/OpenARK/documentation/windows-build-inst.md

 Install Open3D:

-1. Download source from https://github.com/intel-isl/Open3D.
+1. Call git clone --recursive on the repo from https://github.com/intel-isl/Open3D.
 Extract the zip folder and cd to the extracted directory.

 2. Follow CMAKE steps above, ADD “–parallel <number of cores>” to step 2 of the CMAKE build instructions.
 This will improve Open3D’s performance.